 Enrico Renz is a delightful one-man band singing songs to interact with the audience so that he can challenge our values and inspire us to think outside our respective boxes.
-He plays guitar, bass, keyboards and drums, and he has performed at various literary and music events in Vancouver Lower Mainland.
-Enrico co-hosts a weekly Songwriters Open Mic with Lawren Nemeth and Lilija Vallis in New Westminster.
+He plays guitar, bass, keyboards and drums, and he has performed at various literary and music events in Metro Vancouver.
+He has released a cd titled Skytrain as part of Secret Messengers.
+Enrico co-hosts a weekly Songwriters Open Mic with Lawren Nemeth and Lilija Valis in New Westminster.
 In his journey into music, he experienced a long period where he chose to withhold writing, composing and singing.
 Meanwhile, everything else was on the go including playing improvised music and chess(!) both entwined into the process of creating songs.
 Here’s what he says about this period and about his relationship to music:

 Enrico’s country of origin is Switzerland, and he owns Italian and Swiss-German as mother languages.
 He lives and teaches in Burnaby.

-At the January 27 gathering of Surrey Muse, Enrico is expected to sing some of his new songs.
-More about the event is here: january-27-gathering-of-surrey-muse
+At the February 22 gathering of Surrey Muse, Enrico will be the Featured Performer.
+More information about the event is here: february-22-2019-gathering

 on the unceded Coast Salish territories of the Katzie,